Scripting in converted Legacy Web Builder Integrations

 },

-deal_post_poll: function(bundle) {
+deal*post_poll: function(bundle) {

 var deals = z.JSON.parse(bundle.response.content);